StardewConfigMenu/StardewConfigMenu/README.md

 ## Modders

-For a walkthrough of how to use the framework in your mods [check out the Wiki](https://github.com/Juice805/StardewConfigFramework/wiki)
+For a walkthrough of how to use the framework in your mods [check out the Wiki for the framework](https://github.com/Juice805/StardewConfigFramework/wiki)

 ## Users